-How to know when your work is good enough (stop overworking)
+How to know when your work is good enough (and stop overworking)

 TL;DR: